Engin-Boot/pong-stage-anjalimnnit/Stage0/GameController.md

  Then : Stop the game and UI show a message "Player 1 or 2 wins"

-### Scenario: Playing sound when the ball hits the padddle
+### Scenario: Playing sound when the ball hits the paddle

  Given: The game is functioning properly.